gnotaras/wordpress-add-meta-tags/readme.txt

 = I've added a low star rating in order to motivate you!
 Why don't you help me or not implement the feature I want? =

-Time permitting, I generally try to do my best with providing free support for my plugins.
+Time permitting, the developer generally tries to do his best with providing free support for this plugin.

-But, if you try to force that with a low star rating, I can guarantee it will never happen.
-You are never going to get that help from me that way.
+But, if you try to force that support with a low star rating, it is guaranteed you are not going to get any help.
+Unfortunately, it's never going to work that way.
+So, please, do not do it.
+You are encouraged to provide detailed feedback in the forums and work closely with the dev in order to get problems fixed.
+Then, feel free to add your review.

-If you have already made that mistake because you were not aware of the policy, that's not my problem.
-You are not getting any help.
+= What should I always bare in mind before asking for support? =

+This plugin is Free software.
+It is developed in the author's free time and is offered without support of any kind.
+However, the developer tries to do his best to offer support for free in these forums.

+You are expected to *collaborate* and act as a *contributor*.
+Detailed feedback is almost always the key for the quick resolution of any issue.
+Give the developer time to respond.
+Acting and expressing demands as if you are the customer or as if the developer is your personal assistant or employee is not a good way to ask for support.
+In fact, there is very little tolerance for such kind of behavior.
+Please, do not do it.
+Fixing all potential issues is just a matter of good collaboration.

 == Screenshots ==